codalab/codalab-worksheets/docs/rest.md

  - `include_display_metadata`: `1` to include additional metadata helpful
    for displaying the bundle info, `0` to omit them.
 Default is `0`.
+ - `include`: comma-separated list of related resources to include, such as "owner"

 ### `GET /bundles`